botpress/botpress/docs/guide/docs/deploy/hosting.md

 # Creates a new database and link it to your application
 dokku postgres:create botpress-db
 dokku postgres:link botpress-server botpress-db

+# Tell Botpress what kind of database to use
+dokku config:set DATABASE=postgres --app botpress-server
 ```

+As with Heroku, the `DATABASE_URL` environment variable will already be set.

 ## Deploying on AWS manually